 - Favourite opponents

-Five of Ronaldo's haul have come against Armenia, with four apiece versus Andorra, Estonia, Netherlands and Sweden.
+Five of Ronaldo's haul have come against each of Armenia, Latvia and Sweden, with four apiece at Andorra, Estonia and the Netherlands' expense.
 He has netted against 33 different sides in all but never against France, Spain, Germany, Italy or England.